experimentboy/A_fraud_experiment/README.md

 * Binary data are used asis.
 * Continuous data are normalized.
 * Categorical data are simplified (transformed in binary).
+* Dataset is splited in Train and Test set (ratio 75/25).
 * Train a Decision Tree model (limited to 3 level) to identify the most important features.

 ### Decision Tree Classifier :